aldettinger/camel-quarkus-workshop/README.md

 }
 ```

-We'll explain a bit more the camel syntax later on.
+We'll explain a bit more the Camel syntax later on.
 But at this stage, it should be enough to know that we have just created a Camel application listening for incoming HTTP requests and answering with an hard-coded response.

 Let's test that with your favorite HTTP client.
 For instance, in the *USER terminal*, type the following command: